Getting Started in RC Armor Modeling

 - Detroit Tank Command Membership

-- A Model Tank (Tamiya or Heng Long)
+- A Model Tank (Tamiya or Heng Long, or other)

 - Radio System (our recommendation Spektrum DX6i - 1 system for all your Tanks, other systems and manufacturers products on 2.4 ghz may also be used)